cyrusimap/cyrus-sasl/docsrc/sasl/windows.rst

 Limitations
 -----------

-Currently all plugins except KerberosV4 (kerberos4.c) and PASSDSS (passdss.c) can be built on Windows.
+Currently all plugins except PASSDSS (passdss.c) can be built on Windows.
 However limited testings was done for some plugins as listed below:

 * GSSAPI - tested using CyberSafe,